libertine-linux/libertine/README.md

 	* All files like `/etc/hosts` are created at compile time from snippets in folders like `/etc/hosts.d/*.hosts`
 		* No need to ever edit them
 		* Different packages can contribute different snippets
-		* This allows configuration to be 'built up'
+		* This allows configuration to be `built up`
 		* Same approach is used for `/etc/passwd`, `/etc/group` etc, allowing as much as possible to live in source control as plain text files.
-	* Downstream packages can override any snippet, if you don't like it, just create a file with the same name
+	* Downstream packages can override any snippet, if you don`t like it, just create a file with the same name
 	* The set of snippets to combine are extensible; just have your package drop a `my-package-name.combine` file in `/etc/combine.d`
 	* Current snippeted features in the baseline filesystem (package `libertine_filesystem`) include:-
 		* `/etc/binfmt.d`
 			* used in shell glob sort order
 		* `/etc/combine.d`
-			* used in shell glob sort order to work out what to combine - this is the 'master' list
+			* used in shell glob sort order to work out what to combine - this is the `master` list
 		* `/etc/ethers.d`
 		* `/etc/filesystems.d`
 			* Used by `mount` as an override to /proc/filesystems